Becky Iverson

-Amateur career
+Early life and amateur career

-Iverson was born in Escanaba, Michigan.
-She was 1986 Michigan Junior Amateur champion and 1987 Michigan Women's Amateur champion.
+In 1967, Iverson was born in Escanaba, Michigan.

+Iverson was 1986 Michigan Junior Amateur champion and 1987 Michigan Women's Amateur champion.
 She played her collegiate golf at Michigan State University where she was 1987 Academic All-American and 1987-88 Academic All-Big Ten.

 Professional career

-Iverson played full-time on the Futures Tour from 1989 to 1993 and sparingly since 1994, winning three times.
+In 1989, Iverson turned professional.
+She played full-time on the Futures Tour from 1989 to 1993 and sparingly since 1994, winning three times.

 In 1993, she tied for 43rd at the LPGA Final Qualifying Tournament to earn non-exempt status for the 1994 LPGA season.
-She gained her first LPGA victory in 1995 at the Friendly's Classic.
+She gained her only LPGA victory in 1995 at the Friendly's Classic.
 She was a member of the 2000 United States Solheim Cup team.